jendave/starsmith-compendiums/README.md

 https://github.com/jendave/starsmith-expanded-oracles/releases/latest/download/module.json
 ```

+# Tabletop Integration
 By default, the Oracles will be integrated into the Oracle Tree in the Character Sheet.
 ![Character Sheet - Oracles Tree](./docs/oracle-tree-character-sheet.jpg)

-If this is not desired, then uncheck the `Enable Oracles in Default Tree` in `Configure Settings` game setting.
+If this is not desired, then uncheck the `Enable Oracles in Default Tree` in `Configure Settings` game settings.
 ![Module Game Settings](./docs/module-game-settings.jpg)

 The Oracles can also be added to the character sheet by using the `Custom Folders` method below.